kubernetes/minikube/docs/http_proxy.md

-# Using Minikube with an HTTP Proxy
+# minikube: Using HTTP/HTTPS proxies

 minikube requires access to the internet via HTTP, HTTPS, and DNS protocols.
 If a HTTP proxy is required to access the internet, you may need to pass the proxy connection information to both minikube and Docker using environment variables: